Policies and Procedures Governing Canvas

 Organization Site Request

-Faculty and staff can request a course site for an academically-related organization by opening a ticket.
+Faculty and staff can request a course site for an academically-related organization by contacting the Technology & Learning Program.

 Available User Roles